mgeier/insipid-sphinx-theme/doc/intro.rst

     except for a measly :theme-option:`rightsidebar` theme option.

 optional JavaScript
-    Some features (like hiding/resizing navigational tools, search, fullscreen button) require JavaScript.
+    Some features (like resizing the sidebar, storing the sidebar state when navigating between pages, hiding/showing the topbar, search, fullscreen button) require JavaScript.
     However, if JavaScript is disabled,
-    all content should still be perfectly readable and the navigation within and between pages should still work reasonably well.
+    all content should still be perfectly readable and the navigation within and between pages should still work well.
+    Even opening and closing the sidebar works without JavaScript.

 support for *all* Sphinx features
     The largest part of this documentation